Two pairs and a free, quality eye exam for just $79.95

 “Even if you don’t need lenses to correct vision, you still need a professional exam,” says Dr. Steinemann.

-Wearing ill-fitting contact lenses can scratch your eye and leave you vulnerable to painful infections like corneal ulcers or keratitis, both of which can lead to blindness.
+Wearing ill-fitting contact lenses can scratch your eye and leave you vulnerable to painful infections like corneal ulcers or keratitis, or other types of eye inflammation that can lead to blindness.

-Your eye doc can fit you for no-prescription contacts that will fit your eyes perfectly, comfortably, and safely.
+Your eye doctor can fit you for non-prescription color contacts that will fit your eyes perfectly, comfortably, and safely.

 You can find color contact lenses all over the place: online, at flea markets, in costume shops, salons, or even—yikes!—at gas stations.